Aarya-2525/data-science/README.md

 # data-science
-Advancing in data science using Python.
+Advancing in data science using Python libraries & datasets.